open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 exact matches are considered, except for a special value, "*" which matches any version.
 This field must be set, and must have at least one item.

-The `spec.pruneOnDeletion` field allows configuration of what will be removed when the policy is deleted.
-The "recommended" setting for workloads would be `[subscriptions, clusterserviceversions]`, specifically leaving behind CRDs since they can often require extra attention to properly remove.
-If not set, no resources will be removed when the policy is deleted - the recommended setting above will not be a default behavior.
+The `spec.removalBehavior` field allows configuration of what will be removed when the policy is deleted.
+Each kind that might be deleted should support `Keep` and `Delete`, and can potentially have additional values specific to the resources in question.
+For example, the OperatorGroup should likely only be removed if it isn't being used by another subscription.

-The `spec.violationConditions` field allows the policy author to specify which conditions should result in the policy being marked as NonCompliant.
-The default behavior (when unset) may vary for each condition, but changing the default setting should only happen when the apiVersion changes.
+The `spec.statusConfig` field allows the author to specify what effect specific resource statuses will have on the OperatorPolicy status and compliance events.
+The currently planned values are:
-Additional settings may be added here in the future.
+`Condition`, which will record the status in `status.conditions` and in the compliance event; and `NonCompliant`, which additionally updates the `status.compliant` field to NonCompliant which can cause the root policy on the hub to become NonCompliant and may throw an alert.
+Additional values could be added in the future.

 ### OperatorPolicy Status and Compliance Event Messages